top of page

 Ian Karika

-Expertise includes Cook Islands birds and traditional knowledge of navigation.
+Expertise includes Cook Islands birds and traditional knowledge of navigation; traditional leader in Vaka Te-Au-O-Tonga.

 Teariki Charles Rongo